gstew5/cs4100-sp19/README.md

 ## Students with Disabilities

 If you suspect you may need an accommodation based on the impact of a disability, please contact me privately to discuss your specific needs.
 If you're not yet registered as a student with a disability, contact the Office of Student Accessibility Services first.

+## Student Outcomes vs. Course Learning Outcomes

+(a) An ability to apply knowledge of computing and mathematics appropriate to the program's student outcomes and to the discipline.
+Students will be able to:

+* Use pattern-matching to decompose and compute on structured data
+* Use recursion to write functions that manipulate recursive types such as syntax trees
+* Use higher-order functions such as map to manipulate data structures such as lists or trees
+* Construct a finite state machine to recognize a given language

+(b) An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution.
+Students will be able to:

+* Determine whether a given language is recognizable (e.g., by a RE, DFA, or CFG)
+* Identify the recursive functions appropriate for translating programs into a particular intermediate representation, such as static single assignment form

+(c) An ability to design, implement, and evaluate a computer-based system, process, component, or program to meet desired needs.
+Students will be able to:

+* Design, implement, and evaluate against a test suite the correctness of, a lexer and parser for a high-level language
+* Design, implement, and evaluate against a test suite the correctness of, a type-checker for a high-level language
+* Design, implement, and evaluate against a test suite the correctness of, a program transformation mapping expressions to static single assignment form
+* Evaluate the purpose, and correctness of, a program transformation mapping code to static single assignment form

+(j) An ability to apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices.
+Students will be able to:

+* Apply computer science theory to determine whether a given grammar is parseable by recursive descent
+* Evaluate the tradeoffs, in terms of asymptotic complexity, of distinct garbage collection algorithms
+* Evaluate the tradeoffs in precision vs. computability of static analyses that underlie garbage collection (e.g., for liveness)
+* For a given program, use mathematical foundations such as graph theory to evaluate the feasibility of a particular register-allocation strategy

+(k) An ability to apply design and development principles in the construction of software systems of varying complexity.
+Students will be able to:

+* Evaluate the tradeoffs, in terms of design complexity, of a modular vs. monolithic compiler implementation
+* Design and implement a compiler embodying the modular approach